Johanna Calderon: from Harvard University to UM

 While his work contributes to fundamental research, the transfer of scientific knowledge into clinical practice is particularly important to him, in order to improve screening and diagnosis, as well as treatment.
 This last objective is the culmination of her work: to improve patients' quality of life, now that their survival is largely assured.
 This is a global public health issue, given that 1% of children are born with heart disease.

 Johanna Calderon will now continue her research in France, She has been awarded an " attractiveness chair " funded by the MUSE project, which will enable her to finance both her post and that of a post-doctoral student..
-Two will be supported by a laboratory technician, thanks to the support of Montpellier University Hospital. who thus contribute to the development of "the neuro-cardiac research axis from a lifelong perspective, from the fetus to the adult, which is a pioneering initiative in our country", she points out.
+Two will be supported by a laboratory technician, thanks to the support of Montpellier University Hospital. who contribute contribute to the development of "the neuro-cardiac research axis from a whole-life perspective, from the fetus to the adult, which is a pioneering initiative in our country", she points out.

 And Montpellier is an ideal epicenter.
 Projects are already underway with two Montpellier-based teams: Alain Lacampagne, deputy director and future director of the PhyMedExp laboratory (UM, Inserm, CNRS, CHU Montpellier) and Pascal Amedro, head of the pediatrics department at CHU Montpellier.
 On the subject of her return, the young woman makes no secret of the pleasure of being reunited with her family.
 And she adds that the city of Languedoc is a city where she imagines herself living very well.

 Commenting on the program that has enabled her to return to France, Johanna Calderon hails it as "an attractive way of getting back into French research".
-While the American system gives access to substantial resources, the search for funding requires a great deal of energy, with no guarantee of continuity in research projects.
-He concludes: "The prospect of future tenure in a French research establishment allows me to project my research over the long term, throughout the life of patients.
+While the American system provides access to substantial resources, the search for funding requires a great deal of energy, with no guarantee of continuity in research projects.
+He concludes: "The prospect of future tenure in a French research establishment allows me to project my research in the long term, throughout the life of patients.

 Johanna Calderon, Ph.D.